"Mysterious Indochina" was the title of our trip with an Austrian group in the period February 26 - March 15, 2013, organizer: Taipan Touristik.

 We enjoyed the beautiful pool under palm trees and the lovely sandy beach.

-In the evening we were chauffeured again to the charming town of Hoi An.
+In the evening we were chauffeured again to the charming town of Hoi An. to enjoy

 Our group met on the terrace of an excellent restaurant for our farewell dinner.